mmjiang-ucsd/mmjiang-ucsd.github.io/index.md

 }
 ```

-Here's the [README](README.md) for this repo.
+Here's the [README](README.md) for this repo using a relative link.

 Here's a [section link](https://github.com/mmjiang-ucsd/mmjiang-ucsd.github.io/blob/main/index.md#youve-reached-the-end-of-the-page-hooray) to go to the bottom of this page.

-Here are the screenshots I took for this lab using relative links:
+Here are the screenshots I took for this lab:
 [git by using command line](/screenshots/git-command-line.png)
 [git by using VSCode](/screenshots/git-vscode.png)